 You prevent Goldendoodle matting by frequently brushing them.
 You

 Goldendoodles have a topcoat and undercoat to their fur.
 A Mat in the fur occurs when the topcoat, undercoat, and any loose hair get tangled up.

 My Goldendoodle is a real water dog.
 She loves to swim and romp in the water, which is a big cause of getting mats to form.

 It does not require something as dramatic as swimming at the lake to cause mats to occur.
 Something as routine as going outside to go potty in the rain cans get mats started.

 Even petting your dog can get mats started!
-The oils in our skin can stay on our dogs and it can start the process of a mat forming.
+The oils in our skin can stay on our dogs, and they can start the process of mat-forming.

 Before you get too stressed out and never want to pet your dog again, don’t worry.
 I’m going to tell you how to handle it.
 You just need to know what you are dealing with when it comes to matted fur on a dog.